Prospective Student F.A.Q.

 Q: What are the application deadlines?

-A: January 15 for fall semester consideration and October 15 for spring semester consideration.
+A: February 1 for fall semester consideration and October 15 for spring semester consideration.
 Please note that we do not typically have openings for graduate students to enroll in the spring.
 Your spring application will be deferred for fall consideration if no spring openings are available.
+Please also note that although our deadline for fall admissions is February 1, we will begin to review applications and extend admissions offers before the end of December.
+To recieve early consideration, you should plan to have your application completed by December 1.

 Q: Do you admit graduate students in the spring semester?